juanawr/my_first_web_page_2024/README.md

 - Added topic.html page and modified links and styles of the header menu.
 - Added net.html page and modified links and styles of the header menu.
 - Added contact.html page and modified links and styles of the header menu.
+- Added degree.html page and modified links and styles of the header menu.